Robert Witt (academic administrator)

 Robert E. Witt (born September 16, 1940) is an American businessman, and academic administrator.
-He is the current Chancellor of the University of Alabama System, concurrently serving as the Chairman of the Council of Presidents of Alabama’s public colleges and universities.
+He is the former Chancellor of the University of Alabama System, concurrently serving as the Chairman of the Council of Presidents of Alabama’s public colleges and universities.

 Early life and education

 Witt received his bachelor's degree in economics in 1962 from Bates College, his M.B.A. from the Tuck School of Business at Dartmouth College and his Ph.D. from Pennsylvania State University.
-He is also a member of the Phi Delta Theta Fraternity.
+He is also a member of the Phi Delta Theta fraternity.
+He is an Episcopalian.

 Academic career

 University of Texas at Austin

 Witt joined the business school faculty at the University of Texas at Austin in 1968, and rose through the ranks as chair and associate dean.
 He was named the Zale Corporation Centennial Professor in Business in 1983.
 Two years later he was named to the Mortimer Centennial Professorship in Business and that year became acting dean of business.
 In 1985, he was named dean, a position he would hold for nine years.